 - 3.1 There exists a public right of responsible access to most land in Scotland, including golf courses, but with the exception of golf greens.
 The right of responsible access is exercisable over Prestwick Golf Course (the Course).
 A right of way (SKC35) also runs over the course, from Seagate to Prestwick shore (see plan forming Appendix 1). - 3.2 Councils can make orders temporarily exempting specific areas of land from access rights (exemption orders).
 Government guidance suggests exemption orders should be made for health and safety or security reasons, or to permit the charging of a fee for entry to an event.
 The Council has made a number of exemption orders to facilitate the staging of major public events. - 3.3 The Prestwick Golf Course 150th Open 2022 is to be held over the Course from 10th October 2022 to 23rd October 2022 inclusive.
-Prestwick Golf Club has requested that the Council makes an access exemption order to facilitate the safe and successful staging of the event, covering the Course itself, as well as the right of way which crosses it.
-The periods for which the exemptions are sought exceed 6 days in duration.
+Prestwick Golf Club has requested that the Council makes an access exemption order for this period to facilitate the safe and successful staging of the event, covering the Course itself, as well as the right of way which crosses it.
+The period for which the exemption is sought exceeds 6 days in duration.

-- 3.4 Orders effective for 6 or more days must be the subject of prior public consultation and must be confirmed by the Scottish Ministers. - 3.5 The Council's approved Scheme of Delegation delegates authority to the Director of Place to make access exemption orders covering periods of less than 6 days.
-As the proposed order covers a period of more than 6 days (see Appendix 1), approval is required from this Panel.
+- 3.4 Orders effective for 6 or more days must be the subject of prior public consultation and must be confirmed by the Scottish Ministers. - 3.5 The Council's approved Scheme of Delegation delegates power to the Director Place to make access exemption orders covering periods of less than 6 days.
+As the proposed orders cover periods of more than 6 days (see appendix 1), approval is required from this Panel for public consultation on the proposed order.